brmatthy/.dotfiles-old/README.md

 # .dotfiles

-This dotfiles repo contains all my personal dotfiles, scripts to install them, and scripts to install all my commonly used programs.
+This dotfiles repo contains all my personal dotfiles and scripts to install them.

 ## Description